core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 ------
 It is RECOMMENDED to carry DNS messages encrypted using OSCORE {{-oscore}} between the DoC client and the DoC server.
 The exchange of the security context is out of scope of this document.

+If cache retrieval of OSCORE responses is desired, consider following the guidances described in {{-cachable-oscore}}.
+These have, however, implications on message sizes and security, which you will find in that document.

 Mapping DoC to DoH
 ------------------